ankur-gupta/ankur-gupta.github.io/_posts/2014-03-30-using-a-mac-keyboard-in-lubuntu-13-10.md

 Here are the steps I took.

-1. Add Keyboard Layout Handler to the LXPanel.
-Right click to access the Keyboard Layout Handler Settings.
+1. Add Keyboard Layout Handler to the *LXPanel*.
+Right click to access the *Keyboard Layout Handler Settings*.
 Change the keyboard type to the correct Apple keyboard.
 I chose `applealu_ansi` because I have the *wired, aluminium Apple keyboard of the US variety* (as opposed to the European version).
 This will ensure that the keystrokes will at least be recognized.
 But, they won't all do as you want them to.
 You now need to edit